Work From Home

 Memorable slogans won’t be enough to make a successful jingle.

-You should know what it takes to compose music using piano or other instruments and be able to turn your idea into reality.
 If you have recording experience, then composing jingles would be much easier.

 3. Creativity